nirantbendale/Pytorch-MNIST/README.md

-# Chapter-wise Description of the Project
+# Neural Network model for image detection

 ## Chapter 1: Introduction
 The project begins with the import of essential libraries such as Torch, TorchVision, Matplotlib, and Torch's neural network modules.
 It defines a simple neural network architecture using PyTorch's `nn.Module` for classifying hand-written digits from the MNIST dataset.